 Ticks and mosquitoes

-The Lawrence-Douglas County Health Department has investigated at least 20 cases of tick-borne illnesses in Douglas County since the beginning of summer and 10 have been classified as a case.
+The Lawrence-Douglas County Public Health has investigated at least 20 cases of tick-borne illnesses in Douglas County since the beginning of summer and 10 have been classified as a case.
 We anticipate that numbers will continue to rise through the summer and into early fall.

 In Kansas, ticks are prone to carry four diseases: Lyme disease, Rocky Mountain spotted fever, Ehrlichiosis and Tularemia.

 Ticks lurk in tall grasses and bushy areas and then climb aboard humans as they walk by.
 Some ticks will attach quickly and others will wander looking for an area where the skin is thinner.
 Finding and removing ticks in a timely manner is critical to preventing disease.

 Symptoms typically include: fever, headache, rash and joint/muscle pain.
 If you have any of these symptoms with recent exposure to ticks, call your health care provider.

 - Avoid wooded and bushy areas with tall grass and leaf litter.

 - Keep grass cut and underbrush thinned in yards.